realdarkkenz/Discord-Server-Checker/readme.md

 # Discord Token Server Checker

-This Node.js project checks whether the Discord tokens listed in `tokens.txt` are members of a specific server (e.g., `GIFLUNA`).
+This Node.js project checks whether the Discord tokens listed in `tokens.txt` are members of a specific server (e.g., `GIF GALAXY`).
 It logs the tokens into `special.txt` if they are in the server, or `goods.txt` if they are not.

 ## 🚀 Features